MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

   Follow these specifications for the outline icon design:

-   * Ensure that the ouline icon size is 32x32 pixels.
+   * Ensure that the outline icon size is 32x32 pixels.
    * The icon must be either white with a transparent background or transparent with a white background.
 No other colors are allowed.
    * The outline icon mustn't contain any additional padding around the symbol.